fanzou99/FastHR/README.md

     # calculate the cumulative posterior of HR.
     # In this example, I assume the background intensity to be exactly known.
-    # If you don't want to adopt this assumption, see the example notebook for more details.
+    # If you don't want to adopt this assumption, see the examples folder for more details.
     myhr = fasthr(S, H, e_S, e_H, psi1_S, psi2_S, psi1_H, psi2_H, xi_S = xi_S, xi_H = xi_H)
     myhr.init_hrcdf("fixed")
     hrgrid, cdfgrid = myhr.calc_hrcdf(ygrid, lnI)